-The proposed IOSN site meets this criterion.
-The proposed IOSN is located in federal waters in water depths ranging from approximately 255 to 340 feet.
-Water circulation in the vicinity of the proposed IOSN is strongly influenced by the counterclockwise flow, or gyre, normally occurring in the Gulf of Maine.
+The IOSN site meets this criterion.
+The IOSN is located in open ocean with water depths ranging from approximately 295 to 328 feet.
+Water circulation in the vicinity of the IOSN is strongly influenced by the counterclockwise flow, or gyre, normally occurring in the Gulf of Maine.
 The circulation of the Gulf consists of two circular gyres, one counterclockwise within the interior of the Gulf, and the second, clockwise over Georges Bank.
 Maine coastal waters are included as the western portion of the counterclockwise gyre within the Gulf.
-Current patterns in the vicinity of the proposed IOSN are typified by coastal-parallel, non-tidal southerly drift currents generated by the overall circulation of the Gulf of Maine.
+Current patterns in the vicinity of the IOSN are typified by coastal-parallel, non-tidal southerly drift currents generated by the overall circulation of the Gulf of Maine.

-The fine-grained sediments that dominate the area of the proposed IOSN indicate that the site is in a depositional area.
-Consequently, any material placed at the proposed site would likely remain within the site and not be significantly affected or transported away from the site by currents.
+The fine-grained sediments that dominate the area of the IOSN indicate that the site is in a depositional area.
+Consequently, any material dispose of at the IOSN would likely remain within the site and not be significantly affected or transported away from the site by currents.

 vii.
 Existence and Effects of Current and Previous Discharges and Dumping in the Area (Including Cumulative Effects) (40 CFR 228.6(a)(7)).

-USACE dredging and disposal records do not show evidence of dredged material ever having been disposed of in the area that encompasses the proposed IOSN.
-Dredged material from within the ZSF was historically disposed of at either the CADS or the former, historically used IOSH, which was used in the 1960s and early 1970s.
+USACE dredging and disposal records and site monitoring do not show any evidence of dredged material having been disposed of within the current site boundaries of the IOSN.
+Dredged material from the southern Maine, New Hampshire, and northern Massachusetts coastal region was historically disposed of at either the CADS or the former, historically used IOSH, which was used from 1964 to 1970.

-In general, results from decades of monitoring of current and historically used ocean disposal sites in the New England region indicate that the disposal of dredged material found suitable for ocean disposal do not significantly alter the long-term functions and values of seafloor bottom as potential habitat for biological communities or contribute to long-term changes in water quality or water circulation at the disposal sites.
-EPA would expect this also to be the case for the proposed IOSN.
+In general, results from decades of monitoring of current and historically used ODMDS in the New England region indicate that the disposal of dredged material found suitable for ocean disposal does not significantly alter the long-term functions and values of seafloor bottom as potential habitat for biological communities or contribute to long-term changes in water quality or water circulation at the disposal sites.
+EPA expects this to also be the case for the IOSN.

 viii.
 Interference with Shipping, Fishing, Recreation, Mineral Extraction, Desalination, Fish and Shellfish Culture, Areas of Special Scientific Importance and Other Legitimate Uses of the Ocean (40 CFR 228.6(a)(8)).

-In evaluating whether disposal activity at the sites could interfere with shipping, fishing, recreation, mineral extraction, desalination, fish or shellfish culture, areas of scientific importance, and other legitimate uses of the ocean, EPA considered both the effects of placing dredged material on the bottom at the proposed IOSN, and any effects from vessel traffic associated with transporting the dredged material to the disposal site.
+In evaluating whether disposal activity at the site could interfere with shipping, fishing, recreation, mineral extraction, desalination, fish or shellfish culture, areas of scientific importance, and other legitimate uses of the ocean, EPA considered both the effects of disposing dredged material within the IOSN, and any effects from vessel traffic associated with transporting the dredged material to the disposal site.
 From this evaluation, EPA concluded there would be no unacceptable or unreasonable adverse effects on the considerations noted in this criterion.
 Some of the factors listed in this criterion have already been discussed above due to the overlap of this criterion with aspects of certain other criteria.
 Nevertheless, EPA will address each point below.

-EPA does not anticipate conflicts with commercial navigation at the proposed IOSN.
-The Portsmouth Pilots and the USACE discussed the proposed IOSN disposal site location and its anticipated use with respect to navigation transit impacts (as discussed in more detail in section 4.4.1 of the DEA).
-Vessels transiting to and from Portsmouth Harbor from the south and southeast follow a route inshore of the Isles of Shoals which will avoid proposed IOSN Vessels approaching or departing to and from the east and northeast (toward Maine and Canada) do cross the general area of the proposed IOSN disposal site.
-The pilots stated that conflicts between dredge disposal operations and shipping for large and small projects can be avoided, however, by adequate notice to mariners of disposal activities and frequent marine communication between the disposal tugs and the Portsmouth Pilots.
-Given the open-water conditions around the site and the relatively infrequency of dredged material disposal operations, EPA concludes that any conflicts with vessels traveling in the area of the proposed IOSN should be easily managed in a safe, efficient manner.
+EPA does not anticipate conflicts with commercial navigation at the IOSN.
+The Portsmouth Pilots and the USACE discussed the IOSN disposal site location and its anticipated use with respect to navigation transit impacts (as discussed in more detail in Section 4.4.1 of the FEA).
+Vessels transiting to and from Portsmouth Harbor from the south and southeast follow a route inshore of the Isles of Shoals, which will avoid the area of the IOSN.
+Vessels approaching or departing to and from the east and northeast (toward Maine and Canada) do cross the general area of the IOSN disposal site.
+The pilots stated that conflicts between dredged material disposal operations and shipping for large and small projects can be avoided, however, by adequate notice to mariners of disposal activities and frequent marine communication between the disposal tugs and the Portsmouth Pilots.
+Given the open-water conditions around the IOSN and the relative infrequency of dredged material disposal operations, EPA concludes that any conflicts with vessels traveling in the vicinity of the IOSN should be easily managed in a safe, efficient manner.

-EPA also carefully evaluated the potential effects of designating the proposed IOSN on commercial and recreational fishing for both finfish and shellfish (including lobster) and concluded that there would be no unreasonable or unacceptable adverse effects.
-As discussed above in relation to other site evaluation criteria, dredged material disposal will only have short-term, incidental, and insignificant effects on organisms in the disposal sites and no appreciable effects beyond the sites.
-Indeed, since past dredged material disposal has been determined to have no significant adverse effects on fishing, the similar projected levels of future disposal activities at the designated site are not expected to have any significant adverse effects.
+EPA also carefully evaluated the potential effects of designating the IOSN on commercial and recreational fishing for both finfish and shellfish (including lobster) and concluded that there would be no unreasonable or unacceptable adverse effects.
+As discussed above in relation to other site evaluation criteria, disposal of dredged material will only have short-term, incidental, and insignificant effects on organisms in the IOSN and no appreciable effects beyond the site.
+Because dredged material disposal at other ODMDS in New England has not been found to have Start Printed Page 60378significant adverse effects on fishing, the similar projected levels of future disposal activities at the IOSN are not expected to have any significant adverse effects.

 The four main reasons that EPA concluded that no unacceptable adverse effects would occur from disposal of dredged material at the proposed site are discussed below.
 First, EPA has concluded that any contaminants in material permitted for ocean disposal—having satisfied the dredged material criteria in the regulations that restrict any toxicity and bioaccumulation—will not cause any significant adverse effects to fish, shellfish, or other aquatic organisms.
-Because the proposed IOSN is a containment area, dredged material disposed at the site is expected to remain there.
+Because the IOSN is a depositional site, dredged material disposed within the site is expected to remain there.

 Third, while EPA found that a small number of demersal fish (e.g., winter flounder), shellfish (e.g., clams and lobsters), benthic organisms (e.g., worms), and zooplankton and phytoplankton could be lost due to the physical effects of disposal (e.g., burial of organisms on the seafloor by dredged material and entrainment of plankton in the water column by dredged material upon its release from a disposal barge), EPA also determined that these minor, temporary adverse effects would be neither unreasonable nor unacceptable.
-This determination was based on EPA's conclusion that the numbers of organisms potentially affected represent only a minuscule percentage of those in the Gulf of Maine, and findings from past monitoring in the region consistently show the rapid recovery of the benthic community in an area that has received dredged material.Start Printed Page 49083
+This determination was based on EPA's conclusion that the numbers of organisms potentially affected represent only a minuscule percentage of those in the Gulf of Maine, and findings from past monitoring in the region consistently show the rapid recovery of the benthic community in dredged material disposal sites.

-In addition, the designation and use of the proposed IOSN site has been determined by the EPA to be consistent with the Maine, New Hampshire, and Massachusetts coastal zone management programs (Appendix A of the DEA).
-The Maine, New Hampshire and Massachusetts coastal zone management programs will review this consistency determination and EPA has requested that they provide written notification of their findings.
+In addition, the designation of the IOSN site has been determined by the EPA to be consistent with the Maine, New Hampshire, and Massachusetts coastal zone management programs, as discussed in the CZMA section below (see also Appendix H of the FEA).
+The Maine, New Hampshire and Massachusetts coastal zone management programs have concurred with EPA's determinations.

 ix.
 The Existing Water Quality and Ecology of the Sites as Determined by Available Data or by Trend Assessment or Baseline Surveys (40 CFR 228.6(a)(9)).

-EPA's analysis of existing water quality and ecological conditions at the site, which was based on available data, trend assessments, and baseline surveys, indicates that use of the proposed IOSN will cause no unacceptable or unreasonable adverse environmental effects.
-Considerations related to water quality and various ecological factors (e.g., sediment quality, benthic organisms, fish and shellfish) have already been discussed above in relation to other site selection criteria and are discussed in detail in the DEA and supporting documents.
+EPA's analysis of existing water quality and ecological conditions at the site, which was based on available data, trend assessments, and baseline surveys, indicates that use of the IOSN will cause no unacceptable or unreasonable adverse environmental effects.
+Considerations related to water quality and various ecological factors (e.g., sediment quality, benthic organisms, fish and shellfish) have already been discussed above in relation to other site selection criteria and are discussed in detail in the FEA and supporting documents.
 In considering this criterion, EPA considered existing water quality and sediment quality data collected in the Gulf of Maine, including from the USACE's Disposal Area Monitoring System (DAMOS), as well as water quality data from EPA's coastal nutrient criteria and trend monitoring efforts.
-As discussed herein, EPA has determined that disposal of suitable dredged material at the proposed IOSN should not cause any significant adverse environmental effects to water quality or to ecological conditions at the site.
-EPA and the USACE have prepared a draft SMMP for the proposed IOSN to guide future monitoring of site conditions (Appendix G of the DEA).
+As discussed herein, EPA has determined that disposal of suitable dredged material at the IOSN should not cause any significant adverse environmental effects to water quality or to ecological conditions at the site.
+EPA and the USACE have prepared an SMMP for the IOSN to guide future management and monitoring of the site.

 x.
 Potentiality for the Development or Recruitment of Nuisance Species in the Disposal Sites (40 CFR 228.6(a)(10)).

-In addition, source materials from projects in southern Maine, New Hampshire, and northern Massachusetts to be dredged and transported to the disposal site historically have been classified as marine silts and clays, which are similar to the sediments found at the proposed IOSN site.
-Any material proposed for ocean disposal at the proposed IOSN site would be subject to sediment quality evaluation.
+In addition, source materials from projects in southern Maine, New Hampshire, and northern Massachusetts to be dredged and transported to the disposal site historically have been classified as marine silts and clays, which are similar to the sediments found at the IOSN site.
+As previously discussed, any material proposed for ocean disposal at the IOSN site would be subject to an evaluation of sediment quality.
 Therefore, it is highly unlikely that any nuisance species could be established at the proposed disposal site since habitat (i.e., sediment type) or contaminant levels are unlikely to change over the long-term use of the site.

 xi.
 Existence at or in Close Proximity to the Sites of Any Significant Natural or Cultural Feature of Historical Importance (40 CFR 228.6(a)(11)).